deltatraced/delta-trace/lan/entries/monthly/2025/Mn 09 004 Inspirations.md

 2025-09-23 Wk 39 Tue - 01:06 +03:00

 We learned during contributing to [gh Utagai/shi](https://github.com/Utagai/shi) about [docs.rs thiserror](https://docs.rs/thiserror/latest/thiserror/) and the ability to combine error messages and codes in one enum.
 Also its use of `#[from]` shortened many functions that would otherwise be mapping from one error type to another all the time.
 If a function can output an Io error, then it may have its own error type with `Io` variant, and using `#[from]` conversion happens automatically with `?`!

+(4)

+2025-10-02 Wk 40 Thu - 01:34 +03:00

+I was also inspired to add a new context type to my system for `judgements` by a talk that emphasized the role of reasons as relevant facts at the right time and place that satisfy as explanation and are persuasive.
+So when I make key decisions or make a judgement, I should also give it its own context where I declare the judgement and then the reasons for making it.